 Workers' compensation is not like a personal injury case.
 If a third party (not connected to your employer or company) contributed to your injuries at work, then it is to your advantage to talk to an attorney at The Previant Law Firm, S.C. about a possible personal injury claim.
 This may open the door to additional compensation for emotional trauma, the full reimbursement of lost wages, loss of all future earnings, and more.

-Appealing a Workers' Comp Denial in Wisconsin
+Appealing a Workers' Comp Denial in WI

 The appeal is to the Labor & Industry Review Commission (LIRC), the members of which are appointed by the governor.
 It is a “paper appeal” in that no new testimony is taken.
 LIRC reviews the record that was developed at the hearing level.